-While it is considered one of the darkest times in American History; it is also known for the resolve it created in the folks that went through it.
+While it is considered one of the darkest times in American History, it is also known for the resolve it created in the folks who went through it.

 October 29, 1929: The U.S. stock market crashed in a catastrophic economic disaster.
 The total losses for the month of October reach $16 billion.

 November 1929: President Herbert Hoover is quoted as saying, "Any lack of confidence in the economic future or the basic strength of business in the United States is foolish."

 1930: A severe drought started in the Great Plains area, ruining millions of farmers.
 The condition lasted until 1935.

 1930 - 1936: The Dust Bowl began and will torment American citizens living in the Midwest for almost a decade.

 March 1930: More than 3.2 million are unemployed.
 Before the October 29 crash, around 1.5 million were unemployed.
 President Hoover declares the worst was past and the situation would be rectified within two months

 February 1931: Food riots began in part of the U.S.,

 July 16, 1931: Food riots begin in Minneapolis, where men and women demolish a grocery store and take canned goods, fruit, and meat.
 The shop owner is injured.
 A force of 100 police officers quelled the riot and arrested seven people.